Updated: Mar 29

 Let's again look at PBS, to the immunity threshold figures they provided which were based upon research published in 1993.
 PBS explained these "thresholds" as meaning "the minimum percentage of immune individuals a community needs to prevent an outbreak."
 Again, they are using the word "immune" to mean "vaccinated."
 The immunity thresholds for mumps was listed at 75-86%, and for measles the threshold was listed at 83-94%.

 A median rate of 94.7% of kindergartners in the 2013-2014 school year received the MMR vaccine; ((range = 81.7% in Colorado to ≥99.7% in Mississippi)

 What's interesting about those figures, is the health authority has told us for many years now that 95% of the population needs to be vaccinated for herd immunity to be achieved.
-Why that's interesting is that according to the CDC, a 95% vaccination rate across the country has NEVER been achieved.
+Why that's interesting is that according to the CDC's, latest year-by-year vaccination coverage comparison, a 95% vaccination rate across the country has NEVER been achieved for measles (data tracks coverage 1962-2016).
 Prior to 1986, vaccination coverage was between 60-70%, very low by today's standards.
 What's also interesting about that is at that time there wasn't mass panic within the population over measles outbreaks and their low vaccination rate.